Séverin Cafferra

 Séverin Cafferra, known as Séverin or mime Séverin (1863-1930), was one of the best-known French Pierrots or mime artists around the turn of the twentieth century.

 Life

 Caffera was born in Ajaccio, Corsica.
 He studied under the Marseille mime Louis Rouffe (1849-1885), who in turn had studied under Charles Deburau.
-He worked at Marseilles, then at the Théatre des Funambules in Paris.
+He worked at Marseille, then at the Théatre des Funambules in Paris.
 In his 1929 book, L'Homme Blanc : souvenirs d'un Pierrot, Caffera describes Rouffe as having created a complete language of gesture.